-Companies Moving to Charlotte NC in 2025-2026 (and Where Their Employees Are Looking)
+Companies Moving to Charlotte NC in 2025-2026 (Updated June 2026)

 - Dante Pinto

-- 4 min read
+- 6 min read

-Companies moving to Charlotte NC: The headliners
+Companies moving to Charlotte, NC: The headliners

-Scout Motors: The most significant announcement of 2025 was Scout Motors, an emerging automotive manufacturer that chose Charlotte for its global headquarters.
+The most significant announcement of 2025 was Scout Motors, an emerging automotive manufacturer that chose Charlotte for its global headquarters.
 The company is committing 1,200 jobs at its Plaza Midwood Commonwealth campus near East Independence Boulevard, with an average salary of $172,878 per position.
 Total investment: $207 million.
 The company plans to begin staffing and office development in 2026, scaling toward full headquarters operations over several years.

 The location matters: Plaza Midwood was already one of the most in-demand intown neighborhoods in Charlotte.
 Adding a 1,200-person headquarters with six-figure average salaries to the area is not a small event for the surrounding real estate market.

-Maersk North America: The global shipping and logistics company based in Copenhagen selected Charlotte for its North American headquarters in November 2025, committing to 520 new jobs with a $16 million investment.
+The global shipping and logistics company based in Copenhagen selected Charlotte for its North American headquarters in November 2025, committing to 520 new jobs with a $16 million investment.
 Maersk was already operating in Charlotte, and this expansion brings its eventual Charlotte workforce to over 1,300.

-Charlotte is already the second largest banking center in the United States.
+Charlotte is already the second-largest banking center in the United States.
 Bank of America and Truist are both headquartered here.
 The 2025 corporate announcements added meaningful diversity on top of that existing base.

-Where corporate relocators are looking for homes
+Where corporate relocator's are looking for homes

-Corporate relocators — particularly senior staff accompanying headquarters moves — tend to concentrate in Charlotte's intown neighborhoods and established south Charlotte suburbs.
+Corporate relocators particularly senior staff accompanying headquarters moves tend to concentrate in Charlotte's in-town neighborhoods and established south Charlotte suburbs.
 The pattern is consistent enough that it's worth describing by profile.

 The finance professional arriving from New York, Chicago, or San Francisco with a household income above $200,000 typically ends up shopping in Myers Park, Dilworth, Cotswold, and the higher end of Plaza Midwood.
 Their frame of reference is a major coastal metro where $800,000 bought them significantly less.
 In Charlotte, $800,000 to $1.2 million opens up a real single-family home on a real lot in an established neighborhood.
 The speed of that realization drives decisive buying behavior.